 In all versions of Word, you can open the paragraph dialog by using the keyboard shortcut Alt O, P. In versions of Word prior to Word 2007, you also have the option of clicking the Format menu, Paragraph; in Word 2007 and Word 2010, you can click the dialog launcher at the lower right corner of the Paragraph group in the Home tab.

 There is some confusion / disagreement over the exact amount of leading typically produced with Times New Roman.
 Pinpointing this figure is less important to me than making sure that readers understand the general concept and also have a sense of the approximate degree to which the text will expand if you use single or double spacing, rather than an “Exact” figure.

-Microsoft also changed the “Normal” paragraph style by adding 10 points of “After” spacing.
+Microsoft also changed the “Normal” paragraph style by adding 10 points of “After” spacing in Word 2007 and Word 2010 and 8 points of “After” spacing in Word 2013 and Word 2016.
 See the following sections for an explanation of “Before” and “After” spacing.

 “Before” and “After” spacing can be configured independently, of course.

 Note that even with the box checked, you’ll be able to add space between paragraphs manually—i.e., by pressing the Enter key.